Nathan Cullen

-Nathan Cullen (born July 13, 1972) is a Canadian politician.
-A member of the New Democratic Party (NDP), he is the Member of the Legislative Assembly (MLA) for Stikine in British Columbia.
-He has served in the Executive Council of British Columbia since 2020, currently as Minister of Water, Land and Resource Stewardship and Minister Responsible for Fisheries.
+Nathan Paul Cullen (born July 13, 1972) is a Canadian politician who served as a member of the Legislative Assembly of British Columbia (MLA) representing the riding of Stikine from 2020 to 2024 as a member of the New Democratic Party and served in the Executive Council of British Columbia from 2020 to 2024.

-Prior to entering provincial politics, Cullen was the federal Member of Parliament (MP) for the riding of Skeena—Bulkley Valley from 2004 until 2019.
+Prior to entering provincial politics, Cullen served federally as a member of Parliament (MP) representing the riding of Skeena—Bulkley Valley from 2004 to 2019.
 He stood in the 2012 New Democratic Party leadership election, where he came in third.
 During the 41st Parliament, Cullen was the House Leader for the Official Opposition and then Finance critic in Thomas Mulcair's Shadow Cabinet.

 Early life

 Born and raised in Toronto, Ontario, Cullen worked in several countries in Central and South America, during the 1990s, on community economic development projects.
 Cullen has described himself as a descendant of Jewish people.
 He moved to Smithers, British Columbia in 1998 and started a private consulting business focussed on strategic planning and conflict resolution.
 While working in Latin America, Cullen learned Spanish and named his company Maravilla Consultants after the town (the Spanish word for wonder) in Costa Rica in which he worked.

 Cullen completed high school at Martingrove Collegiate Institute in Toronto, and graduated from Trent University in Peterborough, Ontario in 1994, with a bachelor of arts (honours) in international development studies and environmental studies.